bnossum/midgetv/README.md

                        +----------------+

 Midgetv trades speed for size.
 The smallest toy implementation require ~250 SB_LUT4s and 4 EBRs.
+With absolutely all options enable the core need ~422 SB_LUT4s, 18 EBRs and 4 SRAMs,

 Each RISCV instruction uses between 4 clock cycles (for ADDI) and about 40 clock cycles (for shifts of a register by 31).
 Average number of clocks per instruction (CPI) is ~10.
 Unaligned word/hword load/store instructions must be performed in